openeuropa/drupal-site-template/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)
 * PHP 7.1 or greater (only needed during project creation)

-## Create the project
+## Start a new project

-The project is built using [Composer create-project](https://getcomposer.org/doc/03-cli.md#create-project).

-A new project can be created using the following command:
+To create a new Drupal 8 project run the following command:

 ```bash
 composer create-project openeuropa/drupal-site-template --stability=dev <dg-name>-<project-id>-reference